ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 # FAQ about ESXi servers
 {: #faq_esxi}

-Find answers to frequently asked questions about the ESXi servers managed on the {{site.data.keyword.vmwaresolutions_full}} console.
+Find answers to frequently asked questions about the VMware ESXi™ servers managed on the {{site.data.keyword.vmwaresolutions_full}} console.

 ## How many ESXi servers can I add to my instance?
 {: #faq_esxi-instance}
 {: faq}

-Your vCenter Server instance allows you to expand the default cluster to have up to 51 ESXi servers.
+Your VMware vCenter Server® instance allows you to expand the default cluster to have up to 51 ESXi servers.
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
 Since you can add up to 10 clusters to an instance, each deployed instance can have a maximum of 51 + 9x59 = 582 ESXi servers across all clusters.

 ## How many ESXi servers can I add to a cluster?
 {: #faq_esxi-cluster}